Audition

 Style

-We want Fog City to be a potluck of masters from different musical styles.
+We want the Fog City Singers to be a potluck of masters from different musical styles.
 Barbershoppers, opera singers, choir nerds, a cappella geeks, jazz geniuses, soloistic riffers, rockers, theater performers, and shower-singing savants are all represented and welcome.
 We encourage you to demonstrate your stylistic “spike” during your audition.
 We’re eager to hear anything from Mariah to Mozart!

 Musicianship

 We memorize all of our music, and we provide learning tracks to help our singers accomplish this outside of rehearsal rather than plunking notes in rehearsal.
-Many of our singers are comfortable sightreaders, which helps us move more quickly, but some members also rely heavily on auditory learning without reading music that well (it’s quite impressive how good their ears are!).
-That said, comfort with basic rhythm, phrasing, notation, and musicianship will be crucial for understanding musical direction and applying it quickly in rehearsals.
+Many of our singers are comfortable sight-readers, which helps us move more quickly, but some members also rely heavily on auditory learning without reading music that well (it’s quite impressive how good their ears are!).
+That said, comfort with basic rhythm, phrasing, notation, and musicianship will be important for understanding musical direction and applying it quickly in rehearsals.

 MINDSET

-HOW DO I AUDITION?
+Format: HOW DO I AUDITION?

 Your audition will take place in front of a small group of chorus leaders.
 No other candidates will be present.
 The experience is relaxed, informal, instructive, and collaborative: we want you to do well!
 Further, you are not competing against anyone else when you audition—if every auditionee meets our bar, we’ll accept everyone!